dagwud/thewoodlands-help/death.md

   your own, with nobody to drag you back to safety.

 If someone does die, they need to be honored and remembered.
-To cope with the loss, party members should host a wake at the tavern, where they’ll drink to their fallen compatriot (and should then probably sleep it off at the Inn).
+To cope with the loss, party members should host a wake at [The Tavern](/locations/tavern/index.md), where they’ll drink to their fallen compatriot (and should then probably sleep it off at the
+  Inn).
 Of course, if you’re not part of a party then there will be no one to mourn you.
 But that’s just sad.

 Tougher adventurers deserve bigger celebrations, and so the amount of alcohol consumed at a wake will be